chef-cft/reference-pattern-aspdotnetcore/terraform/aws/README.md

 - Run `terraform init`
 - Run `terraform apply`

-Note that it may take upto 15 minutes after `terraform apply` completes before the application can be reached.
+Note that it may take up to 15 minutes after `terraform apply` completes before the application can be reached.
 You can view the habitat supervisor logs on the Windows nodes `Get-Content C:\hab\svc\windows-service\LOGS\Habitat.log -Wait` or Linux node `journalctl -fu hab-sup.service`

 From a local browser `http://<public_ip_of_loadbalancer>` should bring up the web app.